Inspiring Design Ideas For Your Terrace This Summer

 - Install Functional And Ambient Lighting

-Good lighting is an essential aspect of apartment terrace decorating ideas.
-Functional lighting is important if you want to use your terrace for activities that require a decent amount of light, such relaxing with a good book or a crossword puzzle.
+Good lighting is an essential aspect of apartment terrace decor.
+Functional lighting is important if you want to use your terrace for activities that require sufficient light, such as relaxing with a good book or a crossword puzzle.

 - Bring Life To Your Terrace With Plants